Sharonville Transmission

-Sharonville Transmission is a Ford Motor Company transmission factory in Sharonville, Ohio.
+Sharonville Transmission is a Ford Motor Company transmission factory in Sharonville, Ohio established in 1958.

 Sharonville's heavy transmission product is the 10R140 transmission used in Super Duty pickups.
 They are still running the 6R140 from 2006 in small quantities.
-In 2019 the plant was awarded another 900 mil to go along with the 200 mil awarded to them in 2015 to continue running current product and also introduce the 10R80, 10R80 diesel, and future 10R100.
+In 2019 the plant was awarded another $900 million to go along with the $200 million awarded to them in 2015 to continue running current product, and also introduce the 10R80, 10R80 diesel, and future 10R100.